PHP SDK

 Browser Relay

-The PHP SDK now includes the contract-required browser relay foundation for server-rendered apps that also load @debugbundle/sdk-browser.
+The PHP SDK includes a full browser relay handler for server-rendered apps that also load @debugbundle/sdk-browser.

 Core Handler